Malaysia's Top Glove suspends Selangor operations over enhanced lockdown

-KUALA LUMPUR, July 7 (Reuters) - Malaysia’s Top Glove Corp Bhd has suspended operations of its factories in the state of Selangor due to a two-week enhanced lockdown in the country, the firm said on Wednesday.
+KUALA LUMPUR (Reuters) - Malaysia’s Top Glove Corp Bhd has suspended operations of its factories in the state of Selangor due to a two-week enhanced lockdown in the country, the firm said on Wednesday.

 “Top Glove wishes to inform that its medical glove factories in Klang will not be operating temporarily, in compliance with the EMCO (Enhanced Movement Control Order) directive,” Top Glove said in an emailed response to Reuters.